dzackgarza/Notes/Obsidian/zettelkasten/Kervaire invariant 1.md

 In 1956, Milnor found a curious example of a manifold.
 He was studying sphere [bundles](bundle.md) over spheres, and found that there was a bundle of the form $S^3\to X\to S^4$, and that $X$ is homeomorphic to $S^7$, but it is not diffeomorphic to $S^7$.
 In other words, there exist exotic smooth structures on manifolds

 When does there exist a manifold of [Kervaire invariant 1](Kervaire%20invariant%201.md)?
 The punchline is that this problem was eventually resolved (up to one case in dimension 126) and the two biggest steps (including the final step) used heavy, heavy stable homotopical machinery.
-For example, Browder reduced the problem to deciding whether certain elements in the [[Adams spectral sequence]] were permanent cycles,  and this was the method of attack in the [[Hill-Hopkins-Ravenel]] approach to resolve all cases except dimension 126.
+For example, Browder reduced the problem to deciding whether certain elements in the [[Adams spectral sequence]] were permanent cycles,  and this was the method of attack in the [[Hill-Hopkins-Ravenel]] approach to resolve all cases except dimension [126](126).

+The Kervaire invariant has to do with which stable homotopy groups can be represented by exotic spheres

 # Setup